 The Vandals (or Wendlas) were an ancient Slavonic tribe whose destructive behavior led to the modern term "vandalism".
 Also possibly (Old German) "wanderer".
 Harpsichord player Wanda Landowska.

 Wanda is a very popular first name for females (#87 out of 4276, Top 2%) and also a very popular surname for all people (#55732 out of 150436, Top 37%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Wanda for girls.
-Wanda reached its peak position of #51 in the U.S. during the years 1930-1939, but is not listed currently.
+Wanda reached its peak position of #51 in the U.S. in the 1930s, but is not listed currently.
 (Top 1000 Baby Names Statistics, 2014)

 Wendy (#782 the previous year) is the only other prominent varying form of Wanda.
-Adoption of these girl names reached its most widespread during the years 1960-1969 (usage of 0.9425%) and is now significantly lower (usage 0.109%, down 88.4%), with the versions Wanda and Wendy becoming less in vogue.
+Adoption of these girl names reached its most widespread during the years 1960-1969 (usage of 0.9425%) and is now significantly lower (usage 0.109%, ▼88.4%), with the versions Wanda and Wendy becoming less in vogue.
 Shown below is an analysis of the usage of Wanda and related names.
 (Top 1000 Baby Names Statistics, 2014)

 Wanda▼ is pronounced similarly to Anda, Annda, Enda, Inda, Wendi▼ and Windy.
 Other recommended similar baby names are Canda, Manda▼, Nanda, Randa, Sanda, Walda, Waneta, Wanita, Wanna, Warda and Zanda.
 These names tend to be less frequently used than Wanda.